-The Master's programme in Literature, Culture and Society comprises 60 ECTS credits:
+The MA Literature, Culture and Society comprises 60 ECTS credits:

-You will also follow a language-specific trajectory, in which you explore the interrelation between society and the literature of your choice.
-These courses approach literature from a historical as well as a contemporary perspective and are taught (with the exception of Scandinavian and Slavonic) in your language of specialisation.
+You will also follow a language-specific trajectory, in which you will explore the interrelation between society and the literature of your choice.
+These courses approach literature from a historical as well as a contemporary perspective and are taught (with the exception of Scandinavian and Slavonic) in the language of your specialisation.

-During the second semester you will write your Master's Thesis in the language of your specialisation, English or Dutch, under the supervision of one of the staff members.
+During the second semester, you will write your Master's thesis in the language of your specialisation, in English, or in Dutch.
+You will work closely with and under the supervision of someone from the academic teaching team.
 You are free to choose your own topic, in close cooperation with your supervisor.

 You can find detailed descriptions of the Literature, Culture and Society courses as well as the Study Schedule in the UvA Course Catalogue.
 For an example of one of the programme's language specialisations, see: